Business and Society Institute Programs

 Start:ME Accelerator Program

 Start:ME has been working in the Clarkston community since 2013, expanded to Atlanta's East Lake neighborhood in 2015, and most recently launched in the Southside neighborhood in 2018.
 The program conducts sessions weekly each spring (January through April) working with 15-18 promising micro-entrepreneurs in each community.
-The program is delivered by Goizueta Business School with lead community partners Friends of Refugees, East Lake Foundation, Focused Community Strategies (FCS), and Purpose Built Schools Atlanta.
-The program has served 257 ventures, 84% of which are owned by people of color.
+The program is delivered by the Goizueta Business School with lead community partners Friends of Refugees, East Lake Foundation, Focused Community Strategies (FCS), and Purpose Built Schools Atlanta.